wavius/Subsystem-A-ECE295/README.md

-# Subsystem A - RX Filter and Quadrature Mixer
+# Subsystem A
+## Overview
 My team was tasked with implementing Subsystem A as part of the ECE295 hardware design course.
-This subsystem is part of the receive chain of the Flexible Radio Transceiver (FLRTRX) and is the first after the antenna.
+This subsystem consists of an RX Filter and Quadrature Mixer and is part of the receive chain of the Flexible Radio Transceiver (FLRTRX), the first after the antenna.

-Our design included 5 stages:
+## Stages

+Antenna ->

+Subsystem A {
 1. Band-pass Filter
     - Third order passive Butterworth filter
 2. Low Noise Amplifier (LNA)